Co-President

 Throughout her professional journey, Courtney has been privileged to cultivate a unique set of skills, with her writing, photography, and post-production work featured in multiple books, as well as several national and international magazines.

 Courtney's academic journey reflects her diverse interests.
-She holds a bachelor's degree in psychology and English from Rutgers University and is on track to graduate in May 2024 with a master's degree in biology from Harvard University.
-In her pursuit of knowledge, Courtney has also earned various career and specialization certificates, delving into advanced topics in patent law, data science, pharmacology, U.S. health law fundamentals, and multiple certifications in advanced and executive leadership, as well as diversity, equality, and inclusion.
+She holds a bachelor's degree in psychology and English from Rutgers University and a master's degree in biology from Harvard University.
+In her pursuit of knowledge, Courtney has also earned various career and specialization certificates, delving into advanced topics in patent law, data science, pharmacology, U.S. health law fundamentals, and multiple certifications in advanced and executive leadership.

 In addition to her business ventures, Courtney leverages her skills and influence to make a positive impact.
 She proudly serves as the Co-President of a non-profit organization that works to address time-sensitive humanitarian crises, a role that allows her to contribute meaningfully to initiatives that align with her values, including public health, mental health, public policy, and human rights.